ekothe/misinfo-lab-new/content/pets/pets.md

 widget: people
 headless: true  # This file represents a page section.
 weight: 20
-title: Lab Members
+title: Pets of the Misinformation Lab

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Principal Investigators
-    - Researchers
-    - PhD Students
-    - Administration
+    - Cats
-    - Visitors
+    - Dogs
-    - Alumni
+    - Horses
 design:
   # Show user's social networking links? (true/false)
   show_social: false